fedarko/wotplot/README.md

 # (skipping the part where I loaded the genomes into memory as e1s and e2s...)

 # Create the matrix (leaving binary=True by default)
+# This takes about 3 minutes on a laptop with 8 GB of RAM
 em = wotplot.DotPlotMatrix(e1s, e2s, 20, verbose=True)

 # Visualize the matrix using matplotlib's spy() function